zf4223v1ms7/nexus-sdk/docs/cli.md

 **`nexus tool register --on-chain <ident>`**

 {% hint style="warning" %}
-The specific design for onchain tools is still in progress and as a result the implementation is not yet implemented.
+The specific design for onchain tools is still in progress and as a result the implementation is not yet present.
 When running the command, it will panic.
 {% endhint %}

 ---